NinjaWeedle/CSRacing/README.txt

 1. HOW TO INSTALL:

 Send CSRACING.8xp and CSRGARAG.8xp to RAM.
-(Or send CSRACING.8xp to archive if using a shell like MirageOS or Doors CS7)

 2. HOW TO PLAY: